 You can further filter contests based on these criteria:

-- Contest Style - Classic contests allow you to choose players across numerous games, whereas Showdown contests force you to select players from one specific game
+- Contest Style - Classic contests allow you to choose players across numerous games, whereas Showdown contests force you to select players from one specific game (read more on DFS showdown strategy).

 - Entry Fee - Filter by how much you're willing to pay to enter the contest